TURNING CUT CALCULATOR 2 (Android)

 This gives different results depending on the selected type of turning.

-The CUTTING DEPTH is the cutting edge depth into the material perpendicular to the feed direction.
-A change of the cutting depth will change the material removal, the material removal rate, the cutting forces, the torque and the power.
+The CUTTING DEPTH is the depth of the cutting edge into the material perpendicular to the direction of movement.
+A change of the cutting depth will change the material removal rate, the chip thicknesses, the cutting forces, the torque, the power through the spindle and the power of the spindle-motor.

-The ENTERING ANGLE is the angle between the cutting edge and the feed direction.
-A change of the entering angle will change some of the cutting forces.
+The ENTERING ANGLE is the angle between the cutting edge and the direction of movement.
+A change of the entering angle will normally change chip thicknesses and some of the cutting forces.

-The SPECIFIC CUTTING FORCE (kc) is the tangential force required to cut a chip with a certain cross sectional area.
-Most important parameters to obtain a reasonably correct kc-value are the material being processed, the feed, the geometry of the cutting tool.
-Cutting speed, on the other hand, usually has a minor impact on the value.
-The value of the specific cutting force can be obtained from e.g. suppliers of tools/materials.
-A change of the specific cutting force will change the cutting forces, the torque and the power.
+The SPECIFIC CUTTING FORCE (kc) is the tangential force required to cut a metal chip with a certain cross sectional area.
+Most important parameters to obtain a reasonably correct kc-value are the material being processed, the feed rate and the cutting tool's geometry.
+Cutting speed on the other hand, usually has a minor impact on the value.
+The value of the specific cutting force can be obtained from e.g. some suppliers of tools / materials.
+A change of the specific cutting force will change the cutting forces, the torque, the spindle-power and motor-power.
+A list of materials can be accessed from the description window of the specific cutting force.
+With the help of this list you can get a reasonably well calculated value of kc.
+What is required is to select a material that is as similar to the current material as possible and to specify the rake angle of the cutting tool.

-The EFFICIENCY is a value as a percentage of the amount of motor power remaining to the processing position.
-A change of the efficiency will change the power of the spindlemotor.
+The EFFICIENCY is a value as a percentage of the amount of motor power remaining in the processing position.
+A change of the efficiency will change the power of the spindle's motor.

 About the Approximate Results on Page 2